Blocked Ears

 Never try to remove a build-up of earwax yourself with your fingers, a cotton bud or any other object.
 This can damage your ear and push the wax further down.

 Contact us via the phone or via email to book an appointment with our Audiologist as they will be able to advise on the treatment needed and in most cases remove the ear wax for you on first appointment.
-Many suggest using ear drops however we suggest not to do this prior to your appointment as this can make removal harder and take longer.
+Using ear drops for 3-4 days before your appointment helps to soften the wax and make it easier to remove, removing the possible need for a follow up visit to remove any stubborn wax.

 Don’t try to scrape out the earwax with your finger or an object inserted into your ear, as this this can make the problem worse.